roman-gardens/gre/content/province/italia/pompeii/region_I/insula_ii/house_10/house_of_l._vousius_faustus_and_m._volusius_faustus (I.ii.10).md

 Garden Painting

-When this garden was excavated in 1873, the excavators reported three panels on the east wall with garden paintings.
+<span style="color:green"> When this garden was excavated in 1873, the excavators reported three panels on the east wall with garden paintings.
 The center panel had a body of water with swimming fish with assorted animals in the background that included a grazing deer and a springing leopard.
 The two panels on either side each had a large crater-shaped fountain surrounded by thick growth.
 Large red flowers and yellow apples could be identified to the left of each fountain and the right, pomegranates (*Punica granatum* L.).
 Jashemski examined this painting in 1964 to find it had been covered by a growth of ivy which had destroyed most of the painting.
 A section of a large pomegranate bush was all that was left intact at the time.
 She describes the leaves, painted in blue-green with darker shading and a few yellow leaves and the fruit, deep yellow with reddish-orange shading, as being rendered in an impressionistic manner.
-At the right of the entrance to the garden area was a cistern opening.
+At the right of the entrance to the garden area was a cistern opening. </span>

 ## Maps